Base64 Encoder/Decoder

 Common Use Cases

-- Encoding credentials for HTTP Basic Authentication headers
+- Engineers generating Base64 for HTTP Basic Authentication headers during manual API testing.

 Frequently Asked Questions